con2/harakka/docs/quick-start.md

 ### Set up environment variables

-Run this script to create `.env.local` file from the template:
+Run this script from root folder to create `.env.local` file from the template:

 ```sh
 ./scripts/setup.sh
 ```

-Insert required env values into `../.env.local`
+After running the script, open the `.env.local` file and fill in the required values.

 ### Install dependencies